ali-en-2000/textmining-linkedinComments/README.md

 A template to display the received comments
 Styling for the template
 Styling handled by Tailwind CSS

 Backend
-The backend is a Django project located in the backend directory.
-It has:

 A crawler app which contains:
 linkedin_scraper.py to scrape comments from Linkedin using Selenium and BeautifulSoup